TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 If the screen freezes i.e. no response when a button is pressed more than about once a week, it is likely solvable by reducing the touch screen sampling frequency to a value below 1MHz such as 500kHz or even 250kHz for the Pico 2 and about 1 MHz for the Pico 1.
 You need to edit the TFT_eSPI config file User_Setup.h and change the value for
 #define SPI_TOUCH_FREQUENCY at the end section of that file.
 Then re-compile and re-upload the firmware.

+Sending a reboot <*r0*> via a serial port to the TouchPad's comport may also help to unfreeze the macropad - or if it is present press the HW reset button.
+Setting the reset-on-start option via *r1* is another way to solve this problem if it occurs regularly.

+If you have sent timedata <t...> from the PC via powershell or a serial monitor and suddenly your custom labels for the T key set (Layout 4) is scrambled that is because you were in the SDCard mode (brown A-D).
+Correct it by sending the custom label file from the PC to the touchpad for the t key set with the A-D label in white.

 -----------------------------------------------------------------------------------------------------------------------
 Layout 1 - M Keys - [M1]-[M24] - Cycle through Layout 1 to 4 press [L1-L4] or long-press [Vo]